chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 though in rare cases some UEFI implementations may take issue if it's smaller than ~200 megabytes.

-Create a partition of type `EFI System` that is at least 200 megabytes.
-Smaller partitions will usually work, but some firmware may have issues.

 Outside of that, the partition layout is up to you.

 Notably, if you wish to use `systemd-boot` as your bootloader, you will